A Symposium

 Northwest Campus Auditorium, UCLA

-Free and open to the public, but all attendees, including participants and audience members, must register online.
-Lunch and reception will be provided for registered guests only.
+The symposium is free and open to the public, but all attendees must register online.
+Lunch and reception will be provided for the participants and first 50 registered guests only.
+Register here.

 “Otro Corazón 3: Queering Sor Juana” builds on past symposia organized by Alicia Gaspar de Alba in her “Corazón” series,1 and is offered as part of a year-long celebration of her 32-year academic career at UCLA, focusing on her lifetime of research and creative engagement with Sor Juana Inés de la Cruz, the 17th-century Mexican nun/poet/scholar who is hailed all over the world as the “first feminist of the Americas” and the Mexican “Tenth Muse.”